NetWatch-team/SSH-AttackPod/README.md

     docker version
     docker compose version
     ```
-#### 3. Setup portforwarding (optional)
+#### 3. Setup port forwarding (optional)

 If your system is behind a firewall, and you need remote access over ssh from the internet, ensure that port forwarding in your firewall is setup to the new port that will be configured in the next step.
 Else you will loose access.

 #### 4. Change the port on which ssh is configured (22)

-Because The SSH-AttackPod will need access to port 22.
-To prevent conflicts, you **must** change the default SSH port to another port.
+The SSH-AttackPod will need access to port 22.
+In order to prevent conflicts, you **must** change the default SSH port to another port.
 In these instructions we move it to port 2222.

-Depending on Linux distribution you use you may need to reconfigure `/etc/ssh/sshd_config` or `ssh.socket`.
+Depending on the Linux distribution you use you may need to reconfigure `/etc/ssh/sshd_config` or `ssh.socket`.

  + Reconfigure the sshd_config file:
    - Open `sshd_config` with your favourite editor (here it is vim):